a-Leong/SettlersOfCatan/README.md

 # Settlers of Catan
 ## Overview
-This text based implementation of the popular turn based game is a bit awkward, but it is very functional.
-Created for CS 3110: Functional Programming in OCaml at Cornell University.
+A text based implementation of the popular turn based game.
+Gameplay is a bit awkward, but it is functional.
+Created with team members Beau Mahadev and Al Sandoval for CS 3110: Functional Programming in OCaml at Cornell University.

 ## Playing the Game
 1. Start a one player game with the terminal command \<make play\> in the repo directory